Creating future watershed stewards through hands-on lessons that connect students to their local environment.

 What is watershed science?

-For more information on what the Friends can provide to your school and to schedule a lesson, please contact us.
+For more information on the Watershed Science Program, and to schedule a lesson for your school, please contact us: